Opportunities for Supporting Shelters on the Eastside

 The Sophia Way We are committed to ending homelessness for women in King County

-Volunteers now welcome into The Sophia Way’s shelters – If you are interested in volunteering, please let us know.
+Volunteers are welcome into The Sophia Way’s shelters – If you are interested in volunteering, please let us know.

 We are serving meals at two shelters – Helen’s Place and Sophia’s Place – and depend on the community to provide the women nourishing meals.
 Information and SignUp here